PROSA-Project/prosa/README.md

 #### Installing Prosa

 With `esy` in place, it is easy to compile Prosa in one go.
-To download and compile all of Prosa's dependencies (including Coq), and then to compile Prosa itself, simply issue the command:
+To download and compile all of Prosa's dependencies (including the Rocq Prover), and then to compile Prosa itself, simply issue the command:

 ```bash
 esy